Table of Contents

 While the exact mechanisms are not yet known, it is clear that hearing loss is a significant risk factor for dementia.

-Dementia is a significant public health problem that burdens individuals, families, and societies significantly.
+Dementia is a significant public health problem that significantly burdens individuals, families, and societies.

 According to the World Health Organization, dementia is a global health crisis.
-An estimated 55 million people worldwide are living with dementia, which is forecast to double every 20 years.
+An estimated 55 million people worldwide live with dementia, which is forecast to double every 20 years.

-Although there is currently no cure for dementia, researchers estimate almost half of cases could be prevented or delayed by targeting 12 modifiable lifestyle risk factors:
+Although there is currently no cure for dementia, researchers estimate almost half of the cases could be prevented or delayed by targeting the following modifiable risk factors:

 - Physical inactivity